iceededpple/hackmudtheme/README.md

 # hackmudtheme
-You will need Better Discord to use the theme.
+You will need BetterDiscord to use the theme.

 Download hackmud.theme.css and put it in your %appdata%\betterdiscord\themes folder